robdodson/robdodson.github.com/source/_posts/2012-08-16-javascript-design-patterns-observer.markdown

 var workClones = [];
 workClones.push(foobar.doWork);
-workClones[0](); // `this` will refer to the doWork function itself
+workClones[0](); // `this` will refer to the workClones Array
 ```

 The first time we call `doWork` we do so in the *context* of the `foobar` object: `foobar.doWork()`.
 As a result the term `this` inside of the `doWork` method will refer to `foobar`.

 The second time we call `doWork` we do so by referencing the method through a variable.
 We're calling `doWork` using that variable's *context*.
 But the variable is a global variable, it's just hanging out on the page!
 As a result `this` will refer to `window`.

 In the third example we're stuffing `doWork` into an array, then referencing it by index, then calling it.
-In this *context* `doWork` is just scoped to itself so `this` refers to the actual `doWork` function.
+In this *context* `doWork` is scoped to the `workClones` Array, since it's also an Object.
 A little confusing I know.

 So why do I care?

 Well if you go back and look at the `publisher` example you'll notice that we pass a function reference to be called whenever the Subject sends out a notification.
 In our case it looks like this: `publisher.subscribe('login.complete', handleLogin);` If `handleLogin` needs to use `this` we might be in a world of hurt because `publisher` is going to call `handleLogin` using itself as the value of `this`.
 Uh oh!

-## Preserving Scope in Observer
+## Preserving Context in Observer

-JavaScript's lexical scoping can be really bizarre if you've never had to manage function scopes before.
+JavaScript's context switching can be really bizarre if you've never had to manage it before.
 To mitigate this problem we have a handful of useful strategies.

 The first one, which is demonstrated in the `publisher`, is to pass along a `context` whenever we subscribe a function.
 This is the third argument to our `publisher`'s `on` method.